mphuong9x/GetLog/docs/note_2208/PROJECT_MEMORY.md

   Backend validation, and the junction handle barrier passes under LocalSystem (`S-1-5-18`) in session 0 without touching the running production service.
   A real station canary also confirms the install-root boundary denies a normal user top-level root creation while the Agent remains online.
-Physical legacy-root migration and the rollback matrix remain open rollout work; see the SEC-001 handoff in `PROJECT_REVIEW_CHECKLIST.md` before continuing.
+A real legacy BOM11 deployment renamed its root to PackageId and preserved all 2,238 files byte-for-byte.
+A live rollback restored Agent 2.0.0.0 plus the legacy root, verified the old service stayed healthy, then restored Agent 2.0.0.1 plus the canonical root without payload drift or new Agent errors.
+Launcher then ran and stopped the migrated BOM11 payload successfully (`exitCode=0`) with no remaining payload process.
+Preserve these invariants and regression tests;
+  detailed evidence is in `PROJECT_REVIEW_CHECKLIST.md`.
-- **Shell-associated entry points (lab validation pending):** `.exe`/`.com`, `.bat`/`.cmd`, `.jar`, and `.py` are resolved to explicit executable/argument contracts with the entry folder as working directory.
+- **Shell-associated entry points (completed 2026-08-28):** `.exe`/`.com`,
+  `.bat`/`.cmd`, `.jar`, and `.py` are resolved to explicit executable/argument contracts with the entry folder as working directory.
 Unsafe batch metacharacters and unsupported extensions are rejected.
 A Windows fixture verifies that a real batch wrapper can exit after launching a distinct configured watch process while the supervisor attaches to and stops the child.
-A real Windows Service/session identity fixture remains required before rollout.
+The same fixture also passed as a temporary LocalSystem Windows Service in session 0, including the working-directory and child-watch assertions.
-- **Software approval boundary (current state):** approval is optional per package.
+- **Software approval boundary (completed 2026-08-28):** approval is optional per package.
 The working tree exposes the nullable package policy, reconciles Viewer to a read-only grant set (including removal of `software.download`), and rejects direct activation unless the current package policy has an Approved request.
-A read-only PostgreSQL audit checks forbidden Viewer grants, active-plus-Pending assignments, and active assignments missing approval for their current policy.
-Run it against every deployment database before rollout;
-  a clean result in one environment is not evidence for another.
+The production PostgreSQL audit passed and a direct IIS Viewer matrix returned GET 200 plus 403 for create, release, download, assign and activate without changing data.
+Focused backend tests passed 108/108 and the full backend suite passed 941/941.
+Run the read-only audit against every deployment database before rollout; a clean result in one environment is not evidence for another.
 - **Frontend approval contract (current state):** package and Deployment Matrix mutations are gated by their granular backend permissions, and package policy is selectable.
 The approval drawer renders the immutable target/change snapshot, while Inbox and My Requests fetch server-driven pages of 12 records using the response total and refresh in the background every 60 seconds.
-- **Role/auth lifecycle (HTTP validation pending):** role-permission mutation enforces system-role, grantability and self-impact guards.
+- **Role/auth lifecycle (completed 2026-08-28):** role-permission mutation
+  enforces system-role, grantability and self-impact guards.
 Access JWTs carry `AuthVersion`; token validation checks the current active user/version, and disable/password-security mutations advance the version.
 Approval resolution excludes inactive users.
-Retain an HTTP issue-token/disable-or-reset/approve negative test before closing the rollout item.
+A real JwtBearer HTTP fixture verifies that previously issued tokens receive 401 and cannot reach approval handling after disable or password change.
-- **Upload cleanup (current open risk):** current TUS clients use a short-lived HMAC capability bound to actor, purpose, target, size, hash and expiry;
+- **Upload cleanup (completed 2026-08-28):** current TUS clients use a short-lived HMAC capability bound to actor, purpose, target, size, hash and expiry;
   completion rechecks purpose-specific authorization and the legacy branch is disabled.
-Upload bytes still have no durable reservation/owner/expiry row, so quota races and abandoned staging cleanup remain open.
-Keep an HTTP negative matrix for purpose separation before closing authorization remediation.
+Durable reservation rows bind actor, purpose, target, object path, size, hash, state and expiry before bytes are accepted.
+Reservation and quota transitions are transactional; PostgreSQL advisory locks serialize competing actor/hash writers.
+Cleanup expires abandoned reservations and retries safe object deletion without deleting referenced/shared objects.
+Real HTTP and PostgreSQL tests cover purpose separation and concurrent quota reservation.
-- **Assignment/install cancellation (current open risk):** deactivation/removal
+- **Assignment/install cancellation (completed 2026-08-28):** deactivation/removal
   persists a CancelJob command and the Agent links it into active download, deploy, catalog and launch work.
 Conflicting terminal callbacks are rejected.
   Uninstall intent is also retained for interrupted installs without an Installed record.
 Unknown catalog inventory is validated and reconciled into server state, including policy-driven uninstall.
-The pause/remove/resume barrier E2E remains open.
+A filesystem/process barrier test pauses deployment, removes the assignment, resumes the pipeline and verifies no new file, process, catalog, cache or install root remains.
-- **Agent job durability (current open risk):** server InstallationJob rows use optimistic concurrency so stale progress/watchdog writes cannot overwrite a terminal transition.
-Agent still polls non-pending job states but executes only Pending jobs, and server completion precedes the local catalog/launch commit.
+- **Agent job durability (completed 2026-08-28):** server InstallationJob rows use optimistic concurrency so stale progress/watchdog writes cannot overwrite a terminal transition.
+Each execution has a server-bound generation identifier.
-  A crash or lost response can leave the two sides inconsistent; use a durable local job journal and an idempotent, resumable completion protocol.
+  The Agent writes an atomic local journal before ACK/deploy/complete, resumes Pending, Downloading and Installing work after restart, and retries idempotent completion when a committed server response is lost.
+Recovery tests cover both restart after ACK and server commit followed by a lost response.
 - **Test log cursor (current state):** scanner uses a stable `(mtime, path)` cursor, drains fresh data before bounded overlap replay, and advances the watermark only after acknowledgement.
 Preserve the equal-timestamp and